 9 to 12 months old: Continue adding a small scoop or so of ghee to baby’s meals.
 As the body grows and activity and appetite increase, baby’s intake of ghee may naturally rise as a result.
 Fats, such as those from ghee, provide an excellent source of energy for growing babies.
 Try offering ghee on toast, vegetables cooked in ghee, or ghee mixed into rice or other grains.

 12 to 24 months old: Play around with ghee as a condiment!
 Explored adding spices like cumin, mustard seed, or turmeric to ghee – an excellent way to infuse more flavor into meals and expand a child’s repertoire of flavors.

-Dinnertime fast approaching and all out of ideas?
-Our dinner guide has 100 baby- and toddler-friendly recipes that are easy to make, each accompanied with gorgeous photos.
+Dinnertime approaching and all out of ideas?
+Our dinner guide has 100 easy baby- and toddler-friendly recipes to try.

 Recipe: Rice Flavored with Ghee and Spice

 - 1 pinch ground cinnamon or spice of choice (optional)